CarlsonBuma/gigup-webscraper/readme.md

 - **Compliance**: Users are responsible for ensuring that any scraping activity complies with applicable laws, regulations, and the terms of service of the websites they interact with.
 - **Data Protection**: Captured content may include personal or sensitive information.
 Users must handle such data responsibly and in accordance with local data protection rules (e.g., GDPR).
-- **API Secrets**: Secrets stored in the browser are under the sole control of the user.
-Do not share or expose them publicly.
+- **API Secrets**: Secrets stored in the browser are under the sole control of the user and their service provider.
+We recommend managing secret lifetimes according to established security best practices and industry standards.
+Never share or expose these secrets publicly.
 - **No Warranty**: The software is provided “as‑is” without guarantees of accuracy, reliability, or suitability for production environments.
 - **Liability**: The authors and contributors are not liable for misuse of the extension, including violations of site policies or data protection laws.